glyphobet/fragments/README.md

 Installation
 ------------

-Fragments is in PyPi.
+Fragments is [on PyPI](http://pypi.python.org/pypi/fragments).
 You can install it with `pip install fragments`.

 Usage
 -----